-- The sale of seven vehicles that were not yet fully depreciated in exchange for leased vehicles. - The purchase of furniture for the Administration Division.
+The sale of three vehicles that were not yet fully depreciated in exchange for leased vehicles.

-Economic Factors and 2018 Budget
+Economic Factors and 2019 Budget

 Clermont County experienced a downturn in residential growth starting in 2006.
-While the economy is beginning to rebound it has not fully recovered.
+While the economy is rebounding it has not fully recovered.
 This correlates to the number of permits and licenses issued.
 The Health District maintains a conservative approach to spending while maximizing its revenues.
 Current economic indicators show that the economy should remain at its current pace.
 The Health District has taken steps to compensate for the decrease in revenues as a result of down turned growth by evaluating staffing positions as they become vacant and evaluating programs and services.
-The Health District's portion of state-based program revenue will be affected by the fiscal year 2019 State budget bill.
-The Health District anticipates a similar amount of state based funding for 2019.
+The Health District's portion of state-based program revenue will be affected by the fiscal year 2020 State budget bill.
+The Health District anticipates a similar amount of state based funding for 2020.

-All of these factors were considered in the preparation of the Health District's 2020 budget.
-The Health District has increased its 2020 budget by 1.08% in an attempt to continue providing public health services with the revenue projection based on current economic factors.
+All of these factors were considered in the preparation of the Health District's 2021 budget.
+The Health District has increased its 2021 budget by 0.28% in an attempt to continue providing public health services with the revenue projection based on current economic factors.